oconnor-ryan/E2E2/README.md

 - Video Calls

 This is why I kept these new changes on a separate branch.

+## Other Notes

+### Images

+#### Home Page

+#### Account Page

+#### Chat List Page

+#### Chat Room Page

+#### Call Room Page

+### Note About The Other Chat Types On Home Page
+When visiting the home page of the website, there is a link called "Chat (Public Key)" and a link called "Chat (Shared Key)".
+These are not part of the protocols I specified above.
+These are links to 2 small syncronous messangers, one that uses a asymmetric RSA key to encrypt messages, and one that uses a asymmetric RSA key pair to encrypt a symmetric AES-GCM key that is sent to all users for encrypting messages.

+1. The "Public Key" chat is a syncronous global chat where users exchange RSA public keys.
+They then encrypt their messages using their private keys and send them to each other.

+2. The "Shared Key" chat is a syncronous global chat with 3 rooms (labelled 1, 2, and 3).
+Users exchange RSA public keys, then one of the users generates a AES-GCM key, encrypts it with each user's RSA public key, and sends it to each user.
+The users then use this AES-GCM key to encrypt/decrypt all other messages.

+Both of these chat rooms were made to learn more about the Web Cryptography API and WebSockets and are not intended to be part of this project, but I left them there anyways.

 ## Future Goals
 1. Add the Double Ratchet Algorithm from the Signal Protocol so that the X3DH shared secret key generated between 2 users can be altered after each message sent, improving forward secrecy.